btxdevs/vn-translate/README.md

     ```
 5.  **First Run:**
     *   The script will check for Python.
-    *   It will create a Python virtual environment named `venv` in the current directory.
+    *   It will create a Python virtual environment named `.venv` in the current directory.
     *   It will then install all dependencies listed in `requirements.txt` into this virtual environment.
 This step can take a significant amount of time, especially when downloading large libraries like PyTorch or PaddlePaddle.
 Please be patient.
-    *   If installation is successful, it will create a marker file (`.setup_complete`) inside the `venv` folder and then launch the Visual Novel Translator application.
+    *   If installation is successful, it will create a marker file (`.setup_complete`) inside the `.venv` folder and then launch the Visual Novel Translator application.
 6.  **Subsequent Runs:**
     *   Simply run `.\setup_and_run.bat` again.
-    *   The script will detect the `venv` folder and the `.setup_complete` file.
+    *   The script will detect the `.venv` folder and the `.setup_complete` file.
     *   It will skip the setup steps and directly launch the application using the Python interpreter from the existing virtual environment.

 **Troubleshooting (Script):**